 The FASB issued ASU 2016-03, Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments.
 Under the standard, the Bank will be required to convert from the existing incurred-loss model for determining the allowance for loan losses to an expected-loss model.
 An expected-loss model will determine the allowance for loan losses balance based upon credit losses expected to be incurred over the life of the loan portfolio and will consider not only current credit conditions but also reasonable supportable expectations as to future credit conditions.
 The standard will also require securities held to maturity to be evaluated for impairment under an expected-loss model.
 The standard is effective for the Bank beginning January 1, 2023.
-Management is in the process of determining the impact of the standard on the financial statements.
+Management has determined that the impact is not expected to be significant.